bornedj/rustBook/README.md

 ### Object Orientated Programming Features

 Rust has encapsulation, and types and enums represent something similar to objects; however, Rust lacks inheritance that often classifies a language as an OOP language.
 Trait objects allow for something similar to duck typing in dynamic languages but do so with a cost to performance.
 Demonstrated the state pattern of OOP through traits and types.

+### Patterns

+Gives examples of, and explains how to read common patterns within Rust.
+Explains the difference between refutable and irrefutable patterns within Rust, as well as when each type can be used.